 Day 17 leads you to Quebec City.
 Stroll Old Quebec, North America’s oldest streets.
 Take a picture of the world-famous Château Frontenac, the most photographed hotel on the planet, and wander the Quebec Citadel.
 Last but not least, cross the St. Lawrence River by ferry and have a spectacular view of Old Quebec.

 Montreal – Day 18

 The next and also the last Canadian destination is Montreal.
-If you have enough time, you can stay here for one or two nights, as there is so much to see.
-For me, a three hours sightseeing tour with the hop-on-hop-off bus was enough.
-Right at the starting point of the tour is a parking garage where you can leave your car for the next hours.
+You can stay here for one or two nights if you have enough time, as there is so much to see.
+Three hours of sightseeing tours with the hop-on-hop-off bus was enough for me.
+The starting point of the tour is a parking garage where you can leave your car for the following hours.
 So park it there and relax while seeing Montreal’s best sights.
 That is the first part of day 18.
 The second part will lead you back to the United States.
 Crossing borders one more time.

-The final part of this Indian Summer Tour begins with returning to the United States.
+This Indian summer tour’s final part begins with returning to the United States.

 Vermont & Massachusetts – Day 18,5 -19

 Back in the U.S., you will find yourself in Vermont.
 Visit Burlington for one of the best sunsets to conclude day 18.

 Vermont is the state of the Maple Sirup.
 Unfortunately, fall is not Sirup season, but, at least, you can visit some Sirup farms and learn everything about the process itself and, of course, buy some Maple Sirup as a souvenir for your home.